Decay of Time Correlations in Point Vortex Systems: Introduction

 where

 is a function of $\T$ concentrated around the point $(L,0)$, the shape of which is not relevant.
 In the latter, $L\geq 0$ and $d(\cdot,\cdot)$ denotes the (periodic) distance on $\T$.
-We focus on the case in which $\gamma_i=\pm1$ are half of each sign, therefore the observables under consideration are zero averaged, $0=\brak{F_\sigma^L(0)}=\brak{F_\sigma^L(t)}$, $t>0$; here and in the following brackets denote integration with respect to initial data with distribution $dx^{2\times N}$.
+We focus on the case in which $N=1000$ PVs have intensities $\gamma_i=\pm1$, half of each sign, so that the observables under consideration are zero averaged, $0=\brak{F_\sigma^L(0)}=\brak{F_\sigma^L(t)}$, $t>0$; here and in the following brackets denote integration with respect to initial data with distribution $dx_1\cdots dx_N$.
+We consider local averages of the vorticity distribution $\sum_{i=1}^N \gamma_i\delta_0(x-x_i(t))$, instead of observables of the velocity field $u$.
+Indeed, since the velocity field induced by a PV configuration is singular at vortices' positions, measurements on $u$ are subject to strong fluctuations and therefore less suitable to statistical analysis.
+On the other hand, let us stress that $u$ is recovered from the vorticity field by means of a linear operation (Biot-Savart law) performed at fixed time, and time dependence of correlations should not be influenced by such transformation.
 The correlation

 provides for $L=0$ the autocorrelation of a single observable at times $0$ and $t$, and that of two observables for $L>0$.

 Our measurement provides robust statistical evidence for a power law decay of correlations